Do you want to know what a first cousin is? In this post, find the definition of first cousin and exactly how a first cousin is related to you.

 They were first cousins from England.
 The family story goes that they struggled in their community to have their marriage accepted and thus immigrated to the United States.

-It’s not just something that we see in the family tree of a commoner (like myself).
-The famous Queen Victoria who ruled the United Kingdom for 63 years during the 19th century married her first cousin, Prince Albert.
+First cousin marriage is not just something that we see in the family tree of commoners like us.
+The revered Queen Victoria who ruled the United Kingdom for 63 years during the 19th century married her first cousin, Prince Albert.

 Their common ancestor was their German-born grandfather, Francis, Duke of Saxe-Coburg-Saalfeld.